LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 #### Framework
 * The VOP framework SHOULD be used for anything that fits the definition of a voted operational process.
-  * If an RPIP defines a voted operational process without adhering to the VOP framework, it MUST include detailed rationale as to why adhering to the VOP framework is not preferable.
+  * If an RPIP specifies a process that could reasonably fit within the VOP framework, without adhering to the VOP framework, it MUST include detailed rationale as to why adhering to the VOP framework is not preferable.
-* A VOP definition MUST be included in the RPIP in which the VOP is defined.
+* A VOP definition MUST be included in the RPIP in which the VOP is described.
-  * VOP definitions MUST include the elements defined in the VOP Core Elements section of this specification.
+  * VOP definitions MUST include the elements defined in the VOP Definition Core Elements section of this specification.
   * VOP definitions SHOULD follow the template defined in the VOP Definition Template section of this specification.

 #### VOP Overview